 "Buyer" means the Party to a Transaction who is obligated to purchase and receive the Commodity, or with respect to an exchange of the Commodity, to receive the Commodity.

-"Commodity" means pulp, paper and wood products.
+"Commodity" means pulp, paper, wood, and wood-related products.

 "Confidential Information" means all written information exchanged between Enron and Counterparty with respect to the pricing of the sale of the Commodity under this Agreement.
 The following exceptions, however, do not constitute Confidential Information for purposes of this Agreement: (a) information that is or becomes generally available to the public other than as a result of a disclosure by either Party in violation of this Agreement; (b) information that was already known by either Party on a non-confidential basis prior to this Agreement; (c) information that becomes available to either Party on a non-confidential basis from a source other than the other Party if such source was not subject to any prohibition against disclosing the information to such Party; and (d) information a Party is required to disclose in connection with any legal or administrative or regulatory approval or filing process in connection with the conduct of its business.